xbz0n/xbz0n.github.io/posts/virtualprotect_dep_bypass_guide.md

 ## 8. Understanding How the Exploit Works

-This exploit uses a JMP [EAX] technique combined with PUSHAD to call VirtualProtect and make our shellcode executable:
+This exploit uses a `JMP [EAX]` technique combined with `PUSHAD` to call `VirtualProtect` and make our shellcode executable:

-1. The `ebp` variable sets up stack alignment
-2. `ebx`, `edx`, and `ecx` set up the parameters for VirtualProtect
-3. `edi` is set to a ROP NOP (for harmless placeholder)
-4. `esi` is set to a JMP [EAX] gadget
-5. `eax` is set to point to the VirtualProtect function in the IAT
-6. When PUSHAD executes, it pushes all registers onto the stack
-7. The RET after PUSHAD transfers control to `esi` (which is JMP [EAX])
-8. JMP [EAX] jumps to VirtualProtect
-9. VirtualProtect makes the shellcode memory executable
-10. VirtualProtect returns to our JMP ESP gadget
+1. The initial buffer fills memory until it overwrites the saved `EIP` register at the `2003` byte offset.
+2. EIP is overwritten with the address of the first gadget in our ROP chain (e.g., the `POP EBP` gadget used for alignment/setup).
+3. The ROP chain executes sequentially: Gadgets pop values into `EBP`, `EBX`, `EDX`, `ECX`, `EDI`, `ESI`, and `EAX`, setting them up according to our plan.
+4. Crucially, just before `PUSHAD`:
+- `EAX` holds the address of the VirtualProtect IAT pointer (`0x6250609c`).
+- `ESI` holds the address of a `JMP DWORD PTR [EAX]` gadget (`0x75e95833`).
+- `EBX`, `EDX`, `ECX` hold the required parameters for `VirtualProtect` (`dwSize`, `flNewProtect`, `lpflOldProtect`).
+- `EDI` and `EBP` hold placeholders or `ROP NOP`s.
+5. The `PUSHAD` instruction (`0x775d6f67`) executes.
+It pushes the current values of `EAX`, `ECX`, `EDX`, `EBX`, `ESP` (original value before `PUSHAD`), `EBP`, `ESI`, `EDI` onto the stack.
+This arranges the parameters needed by `VirtualProtect` at known offsets from the current stack pointer `ESP`.
+6. The `RETN` instruction that is part of the `PUSHAD # RETN` gadget executes.
+It pops the next value from the stack into `EIP`.
+Crucially, the way the ROP chain is constructed and aligned means this value popped is the address we loaded into `ESI` (`0x75e95833`, the address of the `JMP DWORD PTR [EAX]` gadget).
+(Assuming the intended technique works as described).
+7. Execution jumps to the `JMP DWORD PTR [EAX]` gadget.
+8. This gadget then jumps to the address currently stored in `EAX`, which is the address of the `VirtualProtect` IAT entry (`0x6250609c`).
+9. `VirtualProtect` executes.
+It finds its parameters on the stack where `PUSHAD` placed them.
+The `lpAddress` parameter (effectively the stack pointer `ESP` where the shellcode lies after the ROP chain arguments) indicates the memory to modify, `dwSize` is `0x201` (from `EBX` via stack), `flNewProtect` is `0x40` (from `EDX` via stack), and `lpflOldProtect` points to the writable KERNEL32 address (from `ECX` via stack). `VirtualProtect` makes the shellcode memory region executable.
+10. `VirtualProtect` finishes and executes its own `RET` instruction.
+The return address on the stack at this point is the one originally placed after the `PUSHAD # RETN` gadget sequence in our main ROP chain: the address of our `JMP ESP` gadget (`0x625011c7`).
-11. The JMP ESP gadget transfers control to our shellcode
+11. The `JMP ESP` gadget executes, transferring control directly to the `NOP` sled and then the shellcode located immediately following it on the stack.
-12. Our shellcode executes, creating a reverse shell
+12. Our shellcode executes, creating a reverse shell (or performing its intended action).

 ## 9. Tips and Troubleshooting

-1. **Gadget Reliability**: Always verify gadgets in the debugger to ensure they do exactly what you expect.
+1. Always verify gadgets in the debugger to ensure they do exactly what you expect.

-2. **Bad Characters**: Make sure your gadget addresses don't contain any bad characters (like \x00 in our case).
+2. Make sure your gadget addresses don't contain any bad characters (like \x00 in our case).

-3. **Register Dependencies**: Be aware of gadgets that affect multiple registers.
+3. Be aware of gadgets that affect multiple registers.
 For example, our "pop ecx" gadget also pops EDX.

-4. **Stack Alignment**: The PUSHAD technique requires careful stack alignment.
+4. The PUSHAD technique requires careful stack alignment.
 Make sure the stack values are in the right order for VirtualProtect parameters.

-5. **Debugging**: Use breakpoints liberally and check register values at each step to identify issues.
+5. Use breakpoints liberally and check register values at each step to identify issues.

-6. **Alternative Methods**: If one approach doesn't work, try another.
+6. If one approach doesn't work, try another.
 ROP chain development often requires creativity.

 ## Conclusion